mhjmbs/competitive-programming/README.md

 ## Template

-A code snippet to be used as a starting point for every problem in a contest, containing frequently used code such as aliases and definitions, in order to avoid rewriting them from scratch everytime.
+A code snippet to be used as a starting point for every problem in a contest, containing frequently used code such as aliases and definitions in order to avoid rewriting them from scratch everytime.